ADFG-DSF/Ricker_mean/README.md

 The network location for this repository is S:\RTS\Reimer\Ricker\_mean.

+The output document can be viewed at [Which Ricker curve is best? (adfg-dsf.github.io)](https://adfg-dsf.github.io/Ricker_mean/Ricker_mean.html).

 Files in this repository are:

 -   lnalpha_c sim.R: This represent my 'working copy' for the functions and analyses used in the .qmd document.
 May not be 100% up to date with .qmd document.